logjuicer/logjuicer/crates/web-service/README.md

 Hot reload the service with `cargo watch -x run`.

-When changing migrations or sqlx macro usages, run: `cargo sqlx prepare`.
+When changing migrations or sqlx macro usages, run: `cargo sqlx prepare -- --tests`.

 To create the database manually: